Skip to contents

 Sets of quantiles (MX metrics by Rowlands et al.)

-To use the MX metrics as proposed by Rowlands et al., specify the durations of the 24h day that you wish to filter out the accelerations for.
-For example, to generate the minimum acceleration value for the most active 30 minutes, you can call qlevels = (1410/1440), which will filter out the lowest 1410 minutes of the day.
-This can also be used as a nested term to generate multiple metrics, for example to call M60, M30 and M10, you can use the following parameter:
+To use the MX metrics as proposed by Rowlands et al., specify the durations of the 24h day during which you want to identify the accelerations values.
+For example, to generate the minimum acceleration value for the most active accumulated 30 minutes, you can call qlevels = (1410/1440).
+This parameter also accepts a vector to generate multiple MX metrics.
+For example, to call M60, M30, and M10, you can specify the following:

 qlevels = c(c(1380/1440), c(1410/1440), c(1430/1440)).